 Although the UNA brand had gone through a minor re-brand recently, many of the brand assets were still dated and all over the place.
 I worked closely with their team to tackle the re-design of their main project, their seasonal program guides for the community centres.

 UNA produces three themed guides every year, Winter, Spring/Summer and Fall.
 Our first goal was to come up with visuals for this years theme, something that felt local and seasonal.
 Overall we really wanted to upgrade the design of the programs, making them more sophisticated, while still speaking to a varied audience of children, and more importantly, their parents who would be purchasing the programs, as well as seniors.
 We decided to go with an abstract theme using colours to reflect the seasons.
-Once the visuals were sorted; Vancouver's blue mountain range for summer, colourful abstract flower field for Spring/Summer, and fall coloured overlapping panels for the changing leaves, we proceeded to create the artwork by physically overlapping textured paper and scanning it.
+Once the visuals were sorted; Vancouver's blue mountain range for winter, colourful abstract flower field for Spring/Summer, and fall coloured overlapping panels for the changing leaves, we proceeded to create the artwork by physically overlapping textured paper and scanning it.
 This made the covers stand out and gave them a very textural feel.

 All photography by Alexa Mazzarello

 To reinforce the theme and keep it alive throughout the year scans of paper where used as backgrounds and graphic elements throughout the program guide itself and various promotional materials.